QuarkNerd/blog/isullivan/_posts/2015-11-15-stock-ticker.md

 * It is fast - the most popular compiler (GHC) compiles code into native machine code.
 * It has a rich set of libraries - there is already a high level WebSocket library that implements the protocol for me.
-* It supports [green threads](https://en.wikipedia.org/wiki/Green_threads) which makes it easy to split work across mutliple processors.
+* It supports [green threads](https://en.wikipedia.org/wiki/Green_threads) which makes it easy to split work across multiple processors.
 * Data structures are immutable by default therefore the compiler ensures that data is safe to share between threads.

 ## The Problem